 Canada Recovery Sickness Benefit (CRSB)

 You can apply for the CRSB if you are unable to work because you are sick or need to self-isolate due to COVID-19, or have an underlying health condition that puts you at greater risk of getting COVID-19.
-This benefit also provides $500/week (with $50 withheld for taxes); however, you can only apply for 2 weeks between September 27th, 2020 and September 25, 2021.
-Again, the government announced a proposed extension that will allow for 4 weeks.
+This benefit also provides $500/week (with $50 withheld for taxes); however, you can only apply for 4 weeks between September 27th, 2020 and September 25, 2021.

 Eligibility requirements also align with the above benefits, such as being unable to work at least 50% of your scheduled work week, not receiving any other benefits in the same period and earning at least $5000 in 2019, 2020 or the 12 months previous to the date you apply.
 In addition, you can not be receiving paid leave from your employer for the same period.

 Canada Emergency Wage Subsidy (CEWS)